I hate shopping with my children.

 Focusing on what they will be giving to others helps to distract my boys from the getting.
 It also teaches kids to put others first and instills empathy for others.

-Growing up our church had a giving tree at Christmas.
+Growing up, our church had a giving tree at Christmas.
 It was hung with paper ornaments with a child’s age and a list of needs and wishes.
 My brother and I would each choose an ornament and then go shopping for gifts for them.
 We never knew their names.
 We never saw them receive the gifts.
 But we knew the generosity we were showing was making a positive difference in their lives.

 I continue to do this as an adult.
 And not just at Christmas.
-When I bake I will often have the boys put together a plate of goodies for our neighbors.
+When I bake, I will often have the boys put together a plate of goodies for our neighbors.
 I also have them use their artistic talents.
-They use paint and colors to make birthday and get well cards for their friends and grandparents.
+They use paint and colors to make birthday and get-well cards for their friends and grandparents.

 We talk about how special it is that we made it ourselves.
 We chat about how good we feel to share something with others.
-Helping them to practice generosity through sharing their talents not only increases their ability to empathize with others, it also builds their self-esteem by validating their talents.
+Helping them to practice generosity through sharing their talents not only increases their ability to empathize with others, but it also builds their self-esteem by validating their talents.

 3. Encourage Gratitude